Point of Care Ultrasound #POCUS

-So far we’ve held 7 trainings, enrolled 127 trainees, graduated 24, and provided machines to 50 rural and urban health care facilities (CLICK HERE TO SEE MAP) who previously had no ultrasound imaging available.
+So far we’ve held 7 trainings, enrolled 127 trainees, graduated 24, and provided machines to 50 rural and urban health care facilities (see map below) who previously had no ultrasound imaging available.
 Collectively we have a winning team and are making a difference in Kenya’s emergency healthcare!

 Grace Wanjiku is an attending Emergency Physician at Brown University with a keen interest in the development of Point of Care Ultrasound in resource-limited settings.